 Or talk about the guy dominated vanilla shit you already do outside of kink with them.
 If you MUST make this, ultimately, about a finding a partner rather than your own psychological well being, remember women will be lured to existing interesting conversations.
-There are more women who will feel safe talking about football than casually slide into a conversation about how fuckable they are.
+There are more women who will feel safe talking about even football than casually sliding themselves into a conversation about how fuckable they are as a category.
 It works a heck of a lot better than standing in a corner holding a metaphorical rose and making overwhelmed worship noises.

 Queer is your neighbour.

 I cannot, strictly speaking, call straight sub men “queer”.
 That label is indelibly attached to homosexuality.
 However, it’s the closest frame of reference most submissive men will have for what, regardless of their firm attachment to being straight and cis.
 Queer guys are also heavily policed for displaying “weakness” (like you) and have valuable insights on being the object rather than the subject of gaze (eg how to be hot to get taken and fucked).